-The first volume of my collected works, Journals of Lord Malinov, is free today on Amazon
+My collected works, Journals of Lord Malinov (second edition) is free today on Amazon.

 We are, in ways, the sum of the songs that have captivated us, from youth through age, and each of our collections are unique, depending on the musical universe we find ourselves growing, lyrical, swirling words sundered unto our developing mental frames.
 Music becomes our essence and it’s presence can be transformative.